 By granting some such concessions to the formerly "submerged tenth", the State has legalised poverty.
 Work was once the idol.
 Those who could not get work, and had no way of making others work for them, fell into the pit.
 The post-First World War reformers, still idealising work as such, thought one had only to provide work, however unnecessary, for "the unemployed", and that by expenditure on public works they were solving the problem and making money flow again.
 But it was not the useless toil that solved the problem of the unemployed put on "New Deal" public works - it was the fact of having spending-power again.
-The new liberalism accepts the idea of "relief" or "assistance" no longer presented as an act of charity, but as a recognition of the fact that the well-being of the State requires a class at the bottom which is a threat to any that the present rebellion all over the world is a generation clash and confined to students at that, the makers of public opinion hope that by so defining it, they have determined its character.
+The new liberalism accepts the idea of "relief" or "assistance" no longer presented as an act of charity, but as a recognition of the fact that the well-being of the State requires a class at the bottom which is a threat to any complacency or militancy of other classes, yet which does not have to be starved to the point of desperation.